PaulDanielML/MuJoCo_RL_UR5/README.md

 # MuJoCo Simulation Setup of a UR5 robot arm for Reinforcement Learning

 ## Work in progress!
-More functionality and RL parts coming soon.
-Currently implementing gym interface.
+Current gym environment contains a reacher task,  with rgb camera images as observations.

 **Author:** Paul Daniel (pdd@mp.aau.dk)

 This repository provides several python classes for control of robotic arms in MuJoCo:

  - **MJ_Controller:** This class can be used as a standalone class for basic robot control in MuJoCo.
 This can be useful for trying out models and their grasping capabilities.
- Alternatively, its methods can also be used by any other class (like a Gym-environment) to provide some more functionality.
+ Alternatively, its methods can also be used by any other class (like a Gym environment) to provide some more functionality.
 One example of this might be to move the robot back into a certain position after every episode of training, which might be preferable compared to just resetting all the joint angles and velocities.

+- **GraspEnv:** A Gym environment for training reinforcement learning agents.
+The currently implemented task is a simple reacher task.
+This will be extended or replaced by a grasping task.
+The difference to most other MuJoCo Gym environments is that the observation returned is a camera image instead of a state vector of the simulation.
+This is meant to resemble a real world setup more closely.

 The robot configuration used in this setup (Universal Robots UR5 + Robotiq S Model 3 Finger Gripper) is based on [this](http://www.mujoco.org/forum/index.php?resources/universal-robots-ur5-robotiq-s-model-3-finger-gripper.22/) resource.
 The python bindings used come from [mujoco_py](https://github.com/openai/mujoco-py/tree/master/mujoco_py).